ministryofjustice/manage-recalls-e2e-tests/README.md

 ```

 ### Running tests in Intellij
-To run or debug tests within Intellij/Idea it should be sufficient,
+To run or debug tests within IntelliJ/Idea it should be sufficient,
 in edit of your Run Config template for `Cucumber Java`, to
-set `Main class` to `net.serenitybdd.cucumber.cli.Main`, set glue to `cucumber.steps`, set the feature path to `manage-recalls-e2e-tests/src/test/resources/features`, and set the classpath to `manage-recalls-e2e-tests.test`
+set `Main class` to `net.serenitybdd.cucumber.cli.Main`, set glue to `cucumber.steps`,
+set the feature path to `manage-recalls-e2e-tests/src/test/resources/features`,
+and set the classpath to `manage-recalls-e2e-tests.test`

 There is a run file in the `e2e.run` directory which can be opened and run via Intellij/Idea
 and achieves the above.

+### Local login
+However you have started the services locally, if successful you should be able to login
+and investigate the UI/service at [manage-recalls](http://localhost:3000)
+with `PPUD_USER` / `password123456`.
+This user has the `MANAGE_RECALLS` role that allows access
+to the service.
+See above re. valid credentials for other environments.

 ### Viewing the reports
 Running the above command will produce a Serenity test report in the `target/site/serenity` directory.
 Go take a look!